Customer journey orchestration. What is it and how does it work?

 Basic CJO categories

-Some players have newly architected solutions specifically targeted at meeting this particular need.
-Others are building upon expertise in other channels, such as call analytics or customer intelligence, by evolving through development or acquisitions.
+- Vendors that are building upon expertise in other channels, such as call analytics or customer intelligence, through development or acquisitions.

-A third category, which includes Salesforce and Adobe, are enterprise application providers with established customer bases that have been adding customer journey analytics and orchestration functionality to their offerings.
+- Enterprise application providers with established customer bases that have been adding CJO functionality to their offerings.

 What defines customer journey orchestration?